VarunShukla07/stockpro/README.md

 2. **Access the Interface**

-   Open your web browser and navigate to `http://localhost:8501` to interact with the application.
+   Open your web browser and navigate to [http://localhost:8501](http://localhost:8501) to interact with the application.

 ## Usage

 - **Input Stock Symbol**: Enter the ticker symbol of the stock you want to predict.
 - **View Predictions**: The app will display the predicted stock prices and other relevant information.

 ```

+This version provides clear installation instructions and ensures the URL for accessing the interface is clickable.